phproberto/joomla-flysystem-package/README.md

-# Installable Joomla! package containing joomla-entity
+# Installable joomla-flysystem Joomla! package

+This package is just a wrapper around [joomla-flysystem](https://github.com/phproberto/joomla-flysystem).
+Check that repository for documentation, etc.

 ## Copyright & License <a id="license"></a>